aksxaay/mdx-portfolio/documentation/setup.md

 I need to find out what happens when someone sends the link / or it is an embed of sorts.

 Spelling errors: One Find Day.

+I also found out that even though I was supposed to segregate `devDependencies` and `dependencies`